 The West Nile virus invasion

-West Nile virus was first detected in the United States in 1999 (New York), and within a few years, the virus spread across the country.
+West Nile virus was first detected in the United States in 1999 in New York, and within a few years, the virus spread across the country.
 Now, West Nile virus is endemic and has become the most important mosquito-borne virus threat in the United States.
+Several countries in Europe and the Americas have also recently started observing West Nile outbreaks.
 Yet, little progress has been made in controlling outbreaks, due in part to a declining interest in West Nile virus research.
-Thus, for future targeted control measures to be developed, there is a critical to explore the diversity of circulating West Nile viruses and how this may influence the emergence of new virus strains that cause disease outbreaks.
+Thus, for effective targeted control measures to be developed, there is a critical need to explore the diversity of circulating West Nile viruses and how this may influence the emergence of new virus strains that cause disease outbreaks.

 High-definition West Nile virus phylogenetics